 But there’s much more to understanding churn than identifying the immediate reason.
 Providers also need to compare their user acquisition, or conversion rate, with their churn rate on a month-over-month basis in order to know where to focus their efforts.
 If the churn trend month-over-month is steady and reasonable—in other words, you’re retaining most of your existing users—you’re free to focus on acquiring new users.
 However, if churn is trending up—let’s say toward 20 percent—you’ve got a problem on your hands.

 Deeper analytics can provide helpful insights that drive more informed actions.
 The most successful OTT providers know everything about their viewer demographics and have them sorted into audience segments.
 Stay-at-home moms have a different user experience than pro athletes; users who binge-watch series after series have a different user experience than the Netflix-and-chill weekend warriors.
-Knowing your audience, and how each segment is performing compared to the others, is priceless insight..
-Advanced analytics partners can help OTT providers better parse those numbers; for example, a solution like Cleeng’s Churn IQ illuminates audience data plus video engagement metrics.
+Knowing your audience, and how each segment is performing compared to the others, is priceless insight.
+Advanced analytics partners can also help OTT providers better parse those numbers.

 Once you’ve got a handle on the data, it’s time to take action.